janelia-flyem/dvid/README.md

 Although DVID is easily extensible by adding custom *data types*, each of which fulfill a minimal interface (e.g., HTTP request handling), DVID's initial focus is on efficiently handling data essential for Janelia's connectomics research:

-* image and 64-bit label 3d volumes
+* image and 64-bit label 3d volumes, including multiscale support
 * 2d images in XY, XZ, YZ, and arbitrary orientation
 * multiscale 2d images in XY, XZ, and YZ, similar to quadtrees
 * sparse volumes, corresponding to each unique label in a volume, that can be merged or split